Homemade Gluten-Free Pasta

 Serving Suggestions

 You can pair this homemade gluten-free pasta with just about any sauce you love!
-It’s perfect with a classic gluten-free spaghetti sauce for a hearty, comforting meal, or you can dress it up with a creamy Alfredo sauce for something a little more indulgent.
+It’s perfect with a classic gluten-free spaghetti sauce for a hearty, comforting meal, or you can dress it up with a creamy Alfredo sauce or vegan vodka sauce for something a little more indulgent.
 The beauty of this pasta is that it holds up beautifully, so whether you’re craving red or white sauce, it’s a delicious base for both.

 Storage Instructions